giovdellap/ArchiGPT/Project Dataset/3_EFarmers/Archi_Doc.md

 27) As a customer, I want to select a delivery option, so that I can receive the products at home
 28) As a farmer, I want to achieve a badge
 29) As a visitor, I want to register to the website with OAuth
+30) As a user, I want to be able to modify my informations

 # CONTAINERS: